Sharif University of Technology: History

-Currently, the university has about 12,000 students and over 700 faculty members in 16 main departments.
+As for 2020, the university has about 12,000 students and over 700 faculty members in 16 main departments.

 During the Mahsa Amini protests in 2022, many students participated, with video footage of the protest and subsequent response by Iranian security forces published first to social media and then by major news organizations.
 Iranian state news agency IRNA reported that at least 37 students were arrested and most were released shortly afterwards.

 Campuses

 Main campus

 The main campus of the university is located in the Tarasht neighborhood, near Azadi Square, Tehran, Iran.
 It is located close to the Azadi Tower, which is the symbol of Tehran and one of the main transportation hubs.
 The endowment of Sharif University of Technology has been estimated at $25 million.

 International campus

-Sharif University also has an International Campus on Kish Island in Persian Gulf.
+Sharif University also has an International Campus on Kish Island in the Persian Gulf.
 The International Campus of Sharif University of Technology was established in 2005.
 Today there are two faculties active in this campus: Faculty of Engineering and Science, and Faculty of Management.
 The campus is currently admitting students for bachelor's, master's, and Ph.D. degrees in engineering courses and a master's degree in management.